-The financial statements for the year ended 31 December 2017 were approved for issue by the Board of Directors on 15 February 2018.
+The Financial Statements for the year ended 31 December 2018 were approved for issue by the Board of Directors on 17 April 2019.

-The financial statements are prepared in United States Dollar which is the presentation and functional currency of the Company and rounded to the nearest \$'000.
+The Financial Statements are prepared in United States Dollar which is the presentation and functional currency of the Company and rounded to the nearest \$'000, unless otherwise stated.